GDG-Korea/gdgevent/README.md

 GDG Event
 =========

-GDG Event command line tool and library written in GOLANG
+A command line tool and a library written in GOLANG for GDG Event.

 Install
 -------